ToprakKamburoglu/TK-Hotel/README.md

 # TK Hotel - Personal Hotel Website

 TK Hotel is a personal hotel website project developed to improve HTML and CSS skills.
-This project features a modern, responsive design with elegant styling and showcases luxury hotel services.
+This project features a modern, responsive design with elegant styling and showcases luxury hotel services and opportunities.
 <br></br>

 <!-- Image showcase showing different pages -->